rwxrob/notes/IRL data hub service.md

 The main service required is something that will take any structured data, consolidate it, and allow it to be queried in different ways.

-- Endpoint path agnostic (the URL path becomes part of the data, https://example.com/rwxrob/put)
+- Endpoint path agnostic (the URL path becomes part of the data, https://example.com/rwxrob/put/v1/hr)
 - HTTP MIME headers
 - QueryString

 Query it with simple HTTP GET polling and server-sent events (SSE).

+What does the query language look
 ## Questions

 *What about Xert?*